Communote/communote-plugin-content-replacement/README.md

 # Compatibility
 The plugin can be used with a Communote standalone installation and the Communote SaaS platform.

 The following table shows which Communote server versions are supported by a specific version of the plugin.
-A server version which is not listed cannot be uses with the plugin.
+A server version which is not listed cannot be used with the plugin.

 | Plugin Version  | Supported Server Version |
 | ------------- | ------------- |